 Are there safety and security issues?

 Not really.
 NBAF is designed to protect our nation, and the safety and security of the site itself, as well as the surrounding community, will be of paramount importance.
 NBAF will contain a biosafety level-4 laboratory, which will be completely self-contained and isolated from all other areas of the facility.
 Six existing biosafety level-4 facilities are in operation, five of which are located in large metro areas.
 The facility will have a specially designed air-handling system that will prevent the release of any hazardous materials out of the research space.
-All waste materials will be sterilized, heat treated and/or decontaminated with disposal strictly regulated.
+All waste materials will be sterilized, heat treated, incinerated, and/or decontaminated with disposal strictly regulated.
 Employees will be strictly supervised by experts in foreign animal and zoonotic diseases.

 Why does the current facility need to be replaced?

 The facility at Plum Island is more than 60 years old and too small to meet America’s increasing research needs.
 In addition to lack of space, Plum Island does not have biosafety level-4 capabilities to be able to conduct research on the latest emerging zoonotic diseases.